-Applicants who do not meet the English language requirement for admission into PIU undergraduate programs but who demonstrate likelihood of success through other admissions documents, may be accepted, but are enrolled as "College Preparation" students.
+Applicants who do not meet the English language requirement for admission into PIU undergraduate programs but who demonstrate likelihood of success through other admissions documents may be accepted, but are enrolled as "College Preparation" students.

 Students with documented weaknesses in English language proficiency will be retested at the conclusion of their first semester of study to seek evidence of appropriate progress as well as at the conclusion of their second semester as a College Preparation student (if needed).
-At the conclusion of the first year of study, all students must be in good academic standing (see page 35) and must retake and pass the PIU Placement exam to determine program eligibility.
+At the conclusion of the first year of study, all students must be in good academic standing as determined by a 2.0 cumulative GPA (a Grade of C level or higher in all courses) - (see Academic Standing section).